Kong/docs.konghq.com/app/docs/0.14.x/pdk/kong.response.md

 **Returns**

-*  Nothing; throws an error on invalid input.
+*  Nothing; throws an error on invalid inputs.

 **Usage**